-Most Fridays now you can find me at a Connecticut state prison giving the Jumuah service; and sometimes I just don’t know what to expect.
-Speaking to men incarcerated can be very challenging.
+Speaking to incarcerated individuals can be very challenging.
 Their interests and culture are particular to a prison life which the chaplain does not live.
-However we have to try our best to speak not just for the sake of fulfilling the obligation of Jumuah prayer, but also make it mean something to the brothers we leave inside.
+However, as chaplains we have to try our best to speak not just for the sake of fulfilling the obligation of Jumu’ah prayer, but also make it mean something to those we leave inside.